Good news! I’ve updated my reader-favorite No-Bake Chocolate Cheesecake recipe to be even easier!

 - To make it gluten-free simply swap the cookies in the crust for vegan, gluten-free cookies of your choice.

 - This cheesecake is nut-free.
 However, be sure to check the ingredients of separate ingredients, in particular the vegan cream cheese.
 I use violife, which is free from nuts.

 - If you don't have a food processor, throw the cookies in a ziplock bag and bash them into a crumb consistency using a rolling pin.
-You’ll then need to melt the vegan butter and stir it through the crushed cookies before pressing it into the bottom of the pan.
+Add melted vegan butter and stir it through the crushed cookies before pressing it into the bottom of the pan.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.